-Dr Jeremy Isaacs graduated from Cambridge University with first class honours and from University College London with distinctions in Medicine, Surgery and Obstetrics & Gynaecology.
-After general medical training in London he was awarded an MRC Clinical Research Training Fellowship to perform neurosciences research at UCL.
-This led to a PhD on Creutzfeldt Jakob disease (a rare form of dementia) and several publications.
-He then undertook higher training in Neurology, rotating though Hurstwood Park Neurological Centre, King’s College Hospital, the National Hospital for Neurology & Neurosurgery and St Thomas’ Hospital.
-He was appointed as Consultant Neurologist to Kingston and St George’s Hospitals in 2010.
+Dr Jeremy Isaacs graduated from Cambridge University with first class honours and from University College London with three MBBS distinctions.
+After general medical training he was awarded an MRC Clinical Research Training Fellowship to undertake a PhD on Creutzfeldt Jakob disease (a rare form of dementia) at UCL.
+He then undertook higher training in Neurology and was appointed as Consultant Neurologist to Kingston and St George’s Hospitals in 2010.

 = Alternate weeks